tailoralm/take-notes-bot/Readme.md

 # Telegram Files & Notes Bot

+This project will be deprecated soon and replaced by the version in python: [take-notes-bot-py](https://github.com/tailoralm/take-notes-bot-py)

 This project focuses on developing a Telegram bot designed to assist users in saving files, such as receipts, documents, photos and notes directly from Telegram to a server.
 Built using Telegraf.

 ## Recomentations